alreich/abstract_algebra/docs/rings_and_fields.rst

 Direct Product of Multiple Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The direct product of a finite Field with itself will produce a finite
+The direct product of a Ring with another Ring, including itself, will
-abelian Group.
+produce a Ring.
+Since a Field is also a Ring, the direct product of two
+or more fields will produce a Ring, but not a Field.
+See the following
+example.

 .. code:: ipython3